If you want a bait finesse special which emphasizes lightweight and response, use Roro spool Bearings for your baitcasting reel.

 Example: 632 small bearing combines with a red bearing ring can adjust to 834 Roro SIC Bearing, 742 combines with a red bearing ring will become 1044.

-- Looking for the bait range of 1 to 15 grams?
-733 bearing combines with a red bearing ring can be converted to a bigger size.
-The boot performance is slightly lower than the small one, but the bait weight is just slightly heavier.
+- If you're looking for a bait range of 1 to 15 grams, the 733 bearing combined with a red bearing ring can be converted to a bigger size.
+Though the boot performance is slightly lower than the small one, the bait weight is slightly heavier.

-The ceramic ball in the universal bearing is much larger than the small bearing.
-It is a complete large silver bearing.
+The ceramic ball in the universal bearing is much larger than the small bearing, making it a complete large silver bearing.
 The large ceramic ball is more stable and durable than the small ceramic at high speed.
-It is suitable for heavy duty, such as long-distance casting.
-The bait range is within 40 grams.
+It is suitable for heavy-duty, such as long-distance casting, with a bait range of up to 40 grams.

 Difference Roro SIC Bearings specification as following:

-Roro SIC Bearings are micro ceramic spool bearings.
-These ceramic bearings are specially designed and manufactured by the specialist of our company for baitcasting reels.
-Roro SIC bearings are characterized by their very high thermal resistance with extremely minimal heat expansion and their extreme hardness.
+At Roro Lure, we take pride in the quality of our Roro SIC Bearings.
+They offer very high thermal resistance with minimal heat expansion and extreme hardness.
 Friction and wear are thus very low, even non-existent, when hydrodynamic lubrication is achieved.
-This is why the materials also work in harsh environments.
+This is why these materials work well in harsh environments.

-Roro SIC bearings can spin freely without any excess drag.
-It has less rolling resistance and is lighter and then normal steel bearings.
-As a result, ceramic bearings last longer and cast longer.
+Our Roro SIC bearings can spin freely without any excess drag.
+They have less rolling resistance and are lighter than normal steel bearings, resulting in longer-lasting and longer-casting ceramic bearings.